-Landowners Opinions about the Appropriateness of Regulations for Avoiding Land use Conflicts: The Case of Non-Farmers Complaining about Nearby Farming Operations
+Landowners Opinions about the Appropriateness of Regulations for Avoiding Land use Conflicts: The Case of

+Non-Farmers Complaining about Nearby Farming Operations

 In this section of the interview about competing approaches, we encouraged surveyed owners to give serious consideration to nonregulatory options by introducing the section with the following sentence: "Perhaps some existing regulations should be modified or replaced with a different approach to avoiding conflicts over farmland."
-That sentence was designed to present nonregulatory options as legitimate; but the qualifying word, "perhaps," was intended to indicate that they were not necessarily preferred.35
+That sentence was designed to present nonregulatory options as legitimate; but the qualifying word, "perhaps," was intended to indicate that they were not necessarily preferred.

 The first type of land use conflict addressed in this section of the interview was between farmers and non-farmer residents living nearby.
-The question read: "For example, when non-farm homes are built in agricultural areas, the new non-farm residents may complain about agricultural odors, dust, or chemicals and may even sue farmers to restrict their operations.
+The question read:

+"For example, when non-farm homes are built in agricultural areas, the new non-farm residents may complain about agricultural odors, dust, or chemicals and may even sue farmers to restrict their operations.
 One way of dealing with this kind of conflict is to have the residents and farmers settle their problems in court or in out-of-court settlements.
-A second way is to do what some eastern state governments have done -- to pay landowners who volunteer not to develop especially important farmland.
+A second way is for a state or local government to use its limited funds to pay the owners of especially important farmland who volunteer not to develop their land.
 A third way is for local government to zone land in important farming areas so that few homes may be built on it.
 Probably only one approach can be used.
 Which approach do you prefer?
 1. Have the private parties settle conflicts in court?
 2. Pay landowners who volunteer not to develop?
 3. Zone to restrict development?"